nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [medium.com/codex: Kubernetes ConfigMaps Explained](https://medium.com/codex/kubernetes-configmaps-explained-961cdd23f232)
 * [linuxadvise.com: Kubernetes Config Maps](https://www.linuxadvise.com/post/kubernetes-config-maps)
 * [aditya-sunjava.medium.com: Externalizing Configurations in Kubernetes Using ConfigMap and Secret](https://aditya-sunjava.medium.com/externalizing-configurations-in-kubernetes-using-configmap-and-secret-bfda0970d8ae)
+* [thenewstack.io: How to Make the Most of Kubernetes Environment Variables](https://thenewstack.io/how-to-make-the-most-of-kubernetes-environment-variables/)Environment variables play an important role in Kubernetes.
+You can use them not only to provide basic information about the operating system to your application, but also as the main configuration mechanism for your pods or for passing sensitive information.
+It’s not uncommon in Kubernetes to extract as much configuration as possible as info ConfigMaps and environment variables to keep your Docker images as generic as possible.
+As you can see, even something simple like environment variables have a few options in Kubernetes.

 #### Kubernetes Secrets
 * [linuxadvise.com: Kubernetes Secrets](https://www.linuxadvise.com/post/kubernetes-secrets)
 * https://blog.newrelic.com/engineering/how-to-use-kubernetes-secrets/